 |Index Page||To view the whole site please click on >> SITE MAP Back to Main Travel Page|

-One of the member has had a Christmas Card printed for 2010
+One of the member has had a Christmas Card printed

 The CM (as it is affectionately know by owners) was built in Oslo, Norway by the Wideroe Aircraft Company.
 From this I conclude that ours is a 1967 model, so 43 years old !

 A clean looking 1972 CM was described by one member at http://www.youtube.com/watch?v=nOb9odrzWEo&feature=mh_lolz&list=LLq0jw0dIH_DQ

 The Lillebror (Little Brother) Chateau Mobile Trailer tent story (translated from a Norwegian website)

 Patents on the prototype were taken out in 1955 by Knut Rambol, Oslo.
 Production began in 1957 and finished in 1971, although the remaining stock was sold until 1974.
 The factory was the Wideroe Aircraft Company, Alloy Department at Fornebu, Oslo.
 Some production and assembly also took place at Bjorkelangen.
 Altogether around 6000 were built.